Saltside/thrift-workshop/README.md

 # Thirft Workshop

 This repo contains example code for creating thrift/clients and servers using various tools.
+This repo contains example code for creating thrift/clients and servers using various tools.
 There is a simple thrift protocol designed for use with multiple clients.
-There is one RPC to increment a counter and another RPC to retrive the current value.
-`docker-compose` is used to create all the containers for this exercise.
+There is one RPC to increment a counter and another RPC to retrive the current value.`docker-compose` is used to create all the containers for this exercise.
 The workshop is divided into two sections:

 1. Using the official Thrift library to create the client and server.
 	 Then booting the app with `docker-compose`.